fmpreferences/budget-junit-py/README.md

 e.g. if inputs are denoted with {(.\*?)} group 1 is in (.\*?). make sure to escape properly in the shell.

-note you may need to eat up the newline in your match pattern. if no group is specified, it used the group 0 by default; be warned that this may not be optimal. also note that more than 1 group will just match group 1. use (?:) accordingly.
+note you may need to eat up the newline in your match pattern. if no group is specified, it uses group 0 by default; be warned that this may not be optimal. also note that more than 1 group will just match group 1. use (?:) accordingly.

 depending on the shell you may need to escape a lot. for example the phrase (.\*?) needs every character to be escaped, which can be annoying. if you dont want to deal with this enclose the pattern in a string or pass an existing file in as the pattern.

+-s: ignores white space, trailing space, space before and after newline, and duplicate newlines

 ## requirements: